GeoffB6000/game-concept-prototypes/cards.md

 63 - Books

-64 - Illustrations/Interpretive Drawings
+64 - Map: a physical drawing corresponding to a location or phenomenon.

-65 - Calendar
+65 - Gardening

 ## SPADE / HEART (5)